pkulchenko/ZeroBraneStudio/doc-getting-started.md

 <img style="background:url(images/integrated-materials.png) -994px -750px" src="images/t.gif" class="inline"/>

-ZeroBrane Studio provides support for different Lua engines that may require different parameters or settings when running or debugging.
+The IDE provides support for different Lua engines that may require different parameters or settings when running or debugging.
 The settings are specified by **interpreters** that can be selected by going to `Project | Lua Interpreter` and selecting an interpreter you need from the list.
 This not only sets the environment for running and debugging of your application, but also auto-complete, scratchpad, and other engine-dependent settings.